NREL/HPC/MachineLearning/ReinforcementLearning/reinforcementlearning.md

 import ray
 from ray import tune
 ```
-`Ray` consists an API readily available for building distributed applications, hence its importance for parallel RL training.
+`Ray` consists of an API readily available for building distributed applications, hence its importance for parallel RL training.
 On top of it, there are several problem-solving libraries, one of which is RLlib.

 `Tune` is another one of `Ray`'s libraries for scalable hyperparameter tuning.
 All RLlib trainers (scripts for RL agent training) are compatible with Tune API, making experimenting quite easy.